tarek-hanna/canonical.demos/README.md

 ## Development

-- Clone the repo and open the root directory in Android Studio or VScode.
+- Clone the repository and open the root directory in Android Studio or VScode.
 - Run `make nia-build | nia-install` to buil and generate nia app apk or install the apk - as 'DemoDebug' flavor - directly on the connected device.
 - For more options you can run `make help` which will show all available make targets and commands.
 - Make sure to connect an android device with `adb connect`, by following this guide on how to [Access an Android instance](https://documentation.ubuntu.com/anbox-cloud/howto/android/access-android-instance/#access-the-android-instance-using-anbox-connect) running in Anbox.